 - Make your home easier to heat.

-A free-phone energy advice line has been set up to advise you on
+A free-to-phone energy advice line has been set up to advise you on

 - How to obtain national and local grants for energy-saving measures.